-Graduation with a bachelor's degree or its equivalent from an accredited college or university plus submission of satisfactory scores on the Aptitude Test of the Graduate Record Examination (the GMAT is acceptable for those applying for the MBA) are requisite for admission to the Graduate School.
+Graduation with a bachelor's degree or its equivalent from an accredited college or university plus submission of satisfactory scores on the Aptitude Test of the Graduate Record Examination (The GMAT is acceptable for those applying for the MBA) are requisite for admission to the Graduate School.
 The undergraduate preparation of each applicant for admission must also satisfy the requirements of a screening committee of the school or department in which he desires to major.
 Any student in good standing in any recognized graduate school who wishes to enroll in the summer session, in an off-campus workshop or in a short session and who plans to return to his former college may be admitted as a "graduate transient."
-For further information or applications contact the Director of Admissions or the Assistant Dean of Graduate School, Auburn University at Montgomery.
+For further information or applications contact the Director of Admissions or the Director of Graduate Programs, Auburn University at Montgomery.

 An AUM undergraduate student who is within ten quarter hours of graduation may register for graduate courses during his last quarter in school.
 If the student is accepted into one of the graduate programs upon graduation with the bachelor's degree, such work taken as an undergraduate may be applied to the master's degree.
 Any work must be accepted by the school in which the graduate program is offered.
+Graduate work taken as an undergraduate study is not to be applied to the Baccalaureate Degree.